Radio Bart: Plot

 Homer sees a television commercial for the Superstar Celebrity Microphone — which can broadcast anyone's voice over AM radio — and impulsively buys one for Bart's birthday.
 At his party, Bart is crestfallen when he receives gifts such as a cactus, a label maker, and a new suit.
 At first, Bart dislikes the microphone, but he later uses it to play practical jokes, such as tricking Ned's sons, Rod and Todd, into believing that God is talking to them, eavesdropping on Lisa and Janey's conversations about boys, and convincing Homer that Martians are invading.
 He also uses the microphone to make it look like Mrs. Krabappel made flatulent noises.

-Bart ends up losing the radio down the well, but plays this to his advantage, tricking the townspeople into thinking an orphan named Timmy O'Toole has fallen down the well.
+Bart ends up losing the radio down a well, but plays this to his advantage, tricking the townspeople into thinking an orphan named Timmy O'Toole has fallen down the well.
 Although they are unable to rescue Timmy, since the well is too small to accommodate an adult, the entire town offers its love and moral support.
 Krusty persuades Sting to join other celebrities in recording a charity single, "We're Sending Our Love Down the Well".

 Lisa catches Bart imitating Timmy's voice and reminds him that the townspeople will be angry at him for being duped, while correctly assuming that he put a "Property of Bart Simpson" label on the radio.
 For fear of reprisal, Bart tries to retrieve the radio after nightfall but falls to the bottom when policemen Eddie and Lou undo the rope Bart used to lower himself down the well.
 When the townspeople find Bart trapped there, he admits Timmy does not exist.
 Angry at being tricked, the townspeople refuse to rescue him.

 After a tearful speech by Bart saying that there would be many things he would miss out on including what would happen in the family, Homer has finally had enough and decides to dig a tunnel and rescue Bart himself.
 Groundskeeper Willie helps Homer dig and soon several other residents join the excavation, finally rescuing Bart with help from Sting.
 The next day, Willie posts a warning sign near the well to prevent future accidents.